wimski/laravel-beatport/README.md

 # Laravel Beatport: A Website Based API

-This package creates an API layer on https://www.beatport.com for Laravel using simple.
+Beatport is, besides a webshop, a database for electronic music with high quality up-to-date content.
+Unfortunately there is no open API at this point.
+This package creates an API layer using requests on https://www.beatport.com.

 ## Installation